 After confessing and repenting of the things that needed to change, I noticed such a peace and joy in my thoughts.
 It was shortly after, that my husband and I went on an evangelical outreach involving several different ministries coming together.
-During the prayer time, one of the speakers prayed aloud using the words, humble and bold.
-I knew as soon as I heard those words, that God was confirming the name for my blog.
+During the prayer time, one of the speakers from International House of Prayer, Hazen Stevens, prayed the words, "humble and bold" right over me out loud.
+As soon as I heard those two words together in that order, I felt God revealing to me that this was the name I was to use for my blog.

 In January of 2015, humbleandbold.com began, and like a child craving their parent's approval, I was hoping for another nudge of assurance that I was following His will.
 Checking again, like I had searched so many times before to make sure the name was not already in use, I came across this video by Timothy Keller and it was a huge confirmation and a sweat kiss from my Father, The King, who had led me to this video the night before my first blog went out there.
 It was the third confirmation and reminded me of how Jesus, three times, asked Peter if he loved Him.
 If you know the story of how Peter denied Him three times, then you grasp the importance of Jesus giving Peter three more chances to declare his love for Him.
 So thankful that God gives us new opportunities to glorify Him, even after we have gotten it wrong!

 It has now been a year since I published my first blog post!
 I can honestly say I never dreamed of blogging.
 How can you dream of something you never were really aware of until later in your adult life?
 What I did dream of was using my creative gifts and talents in a meaningful way, that would impact people's lives for the better.
 Funny how God uses our dreams and brings them to pass in ways that we never would have imagined.
 He is good like that!

 What dreams has God given you and how have you seen Him working in your life?